• Skip to primary navigation

 Final Thoughts

-I wouldn’t recommend this for professionals as long as I live.
+We wouldn’t recommend this for professionals.
 But it is, however, great for practice and beginners.
 Or it might also be great to use for making random sketches and artworks you can add to your portfolio.
-I still highly recommend this for everyone, as this brings the best bang for your buck.
+We still highly recommend this for everyone, as this brings the best bang for your buck.

 Price